Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Unmodified EVV Record

-Providers are responsible to maintain accurate service delivery records.
-If the provider merges multiple EVV records and no points of the visits were modified, the record will remain an Unmodified EVV Record.
+Provider agencies are responsible to maintain accurate service delivery records.
+If the provider agency merges multiple EVV records and no data points of the visits were modified, the record will remain an Unmodified EVV Record.

-If the provider modifies an EVV record already matched to a paid claim, the provider is responsible for re-billing the matched claim to assure it still matches.
+If the provider agency modifies an EVV record already matched to a paid claim, the provider agency is responsible for re-billing the matched claim to assure it still matches.

 H. Telemedicine/Telehealth and EVV